Summer is in full swing and I’m sure all you want to do is relax on the beach all day long.

 What was your most creative marketing campaign so far?
 Or, what beach are you daydreaming of right now?
 Let us know in the comments, and enjoy your summer indoors or out!

 (Note: Have you heard of OptiMonk?
 It’s a powerful onsite retargeting solution that helps you convert up to 15% of abandoning visitors to sales and leads.
-Give it a try – click here to start your 14-day free trial now.)
+Give it a try – click here to create a free OptiMonk account now.)